-If you’re new to the mattress industry, and have just recently started searching for a new bed, you’re likely to soon encounter the topic of mattress sizes.
+If you’re new to the mattress industry, have heard that a new bed can improve the quality of your sleep and have just recently started searching for that new bed, you’re likely to soon encounter the topic of mattress sizes.

 While it might seem like a no-brainer at first, I bet you a cookie (I didn’t say that) that it’s a more complex and time-requiring topic than you might think.
 That is why today, in this “All About Mattress Sizes” article, we’ll talk about everything from crib mattress sizes all the way to full size bed dimensions.

 At first, I’ll tell you why it’s important to invest some time into the topic of mattress sizes.
 After that, we’ll move on to talking about the actual sizes themselves, and see if we’ll be able to find the perfectly-sized bed for you.

 Why are Mattress Sizes Important?

 Usually, when people are looking for a brand new bed, they (more or less) have an idea of what size that bed should be.
 After all, there’s a pretty big difference from a crib mattress size and a twin mattress size, right?

 While that may be true at first glance, the fact of the matter is that most of the time, people give the sizing of their future mattresses very little attention.

 That should not be the case!